-Communicating with the EM720
+Communicating with the EM920

-Communication with the EM720 is provided either via the embedded optical IR port, or via the replaceable communication ports.
-See the EM720 Installation Manual for the full list of the available communication modules and communication options.
+Communication with the EM920 is provided either via the embedded optical IR and RS-485 ports, or via the expansion communication ports.
+See the EM920 Installation Manual for a full list of available communication options and connection diagrams.

-Infrared Port
+Optical Port

-The EM720 has an optical infrared port for local meter reading via a hand-held unit or a portable PC.
-The IR port can be equipped with an IEC- or ANSI-compatible optical head on your selection.
+The EM920 has an ANSI-compatible optical infrared port for local meter reading via a hand-held unit or a portable PC.

-The IR port is identified in the EM720 as port COM1.
-It is factory preset to 19200 bps, 8-bits/No-parity data format, and is pre-programmed for the IEC 62056-21 protocol.
+The IR port is identified in the EM920 as port COM1.
+It is factory preset to 19200 bps, 8-bits/No-parity data format, and the Modbus RTU protocol.